 Because of the timing, it can be easy to confuse the two.
 However, there are a couple of differences you can look for, including:

-Amount of blood: Menstrual bleeding (your period) will range from light to heavy bleeding over several days or weeks.
+Amount of blood: Menstrual blood (your period) will range from light to heavy bleeding over several days or weeks.
 Implantation bleeding often lasts only a few days and is usually light bleeding that won’t fill a pad or tampon.
 Often you may only notice a few spots on your underwear or pantyliner.

 Color: Blood from your menstrual period is usually bright red, while bleeding from implantation usually ranges from light pink to dark brown.